elixir-europe/rdmkit/pages/contribute/style_guide.md

 * **Markdown file names:**
   * Do not contain spaces or special characters like &, %, #, (, ), è, é, ê, ë, ...
-  * Are unique among the website.
+  * Are unique across the website.
   * Are lowercase, except for acronyms.
 * **Tags for tools, resources and pages:**
   * Do not contain special characters like &, %, #, (, ), è, é, ê, ë, ...
   * Are lowercase, except for acronyms.
-  * Are short if possible, but distinguishable from existing tags.
+  * Are short if possible but distinguishable from existing tags.
   * Can contain spaces.
 * **Keywords:**
   * Are lowercase.